12 Best Places To Visit In Portugal

 The village has not changed much over the centuries, and it enjoys the segregation of Portugal as a living museum.
 As a result of this stand, Monsanto cannot be replaced and retains its rural beauty.

-Its narrow cobbled streets wind up a steep slope past houses with red roofs over muddy rocks.
+Its narrow, cobbled streets wind up a steep slope past houses with red roofs over muddy rocks.
 Some stones actually have doors leading to buildings carved out of stone.
-Although a mountain town seems unusual, it is actually a unique twist in the architecture of Portuguese buildings.
+Although a mountain town seems unusual, it is actually a unique twist in Portuguese buildings’ architecture.

 9. Clerigos Church, Portugal

 Situated in the city of Porto, Portugal, it is a specimen of splendid Baroque architecture.
-It is therefore called the Baroque church or the Church of the Clergymen.
+It is, therefore, called the Baroque church or the Clerigos Church.

 An iconic landmark of Portugal, it is believed to have been used as a reference point for boats entering the River Douro.
 It is a magnificent elongated darkish granite church with intricate facades, built on high terrain immediately north of Porto’s old center.

-The interior has only one area of granite and marble and is covered with baroque paintings and showcases the skill of the architect.
+The interior has only one area of granite and marble, is covered with baroque paintings, and showcases the skill of the architect.
 In the main temple, attention is drawn to Manuel Porto’s polychromatic altar.

 Divided as a national monument in 1910, the church to which it is attached is the tallest church tower in Portugal.